-You’ve seen the headlines recently, right?
+You’ve seen the headlines about snakes in Georgia, right?

 - Copperhead snake bites on the rise in Georgia (May 18, 2017 Fox News)

 - Snake Bites Began Early in 2017; Copperheads Posing Threat (May 14, 2017 US News)